Extended field theories are local and have classifying spaces: Applications

 defined as the adjoint of the map

 In expanded form, the latter map reads

 which can be rewritten as the map

 The latter is defined objectwise for each $n$-separately, as the composition map.
 The $\iota$ assemble together to form a natural transformation (in both $X$ and $Y$).
-Observe that the $n$-fold monoidal product $(\FFT^⨯_{d,T,F})^{⨯n}→\FFT^⨯_{d,T,F}$ gives rise to a map
+The $n$-fold monoidal product $(\FFT^⨯_{d,T,F})^{⨯n}→\FFT^⨯_{d,T,F}$ gives rise to a map

 where we have used the fact that $\csp$ preserves finite products.
 We use the maps $\iota$ and $m_n$ in the following proposition, which gives refinements of power operations in cohomology.

 \begin{theorem} The diagram